+Access epoch

-- Access epoch - RMA communication calls (get, put etc) can only be issued inside an access epoch.
-This is started with an RMA synchronisation call on the origin and completes with the next synchronisation call. - I.e. it is used to access the remote memory of another process. - Exposure epoch - Used in active target communication, this is required to expose memory on the target so it can be accessed by other processes' RMA operations.
+- RMA communication calls (get, put etc) can only be issued inside an access epoch.
+This is created by starting the epoch and completed by stopping the epoch. - I.e. it is used to access the remote memory of another process.

+Exposure epoch

+Used in active target communication, this is required to expose memory on the target so it can be accessed by other processes' RMA operations.